lsm/micromono/README.md

 });
 ```

-For more detailed information about http routing, middleware or page rendering please go to [Web Framework](#web_framework).
+For more detailed information about http routing, middleware or page rendering please go to [Web Framework](#doc_web_framework).

-<a name="two_components_service_service_initialization"></a>
+<a name="doc_service_initialization"></a>
 #### Service Initialization

 Each service could have an initialization function `init`.
 You can do some preparation works here.
 For example, connect to database or setup internal express server.
-The `init` function takes no arguments and an instance of `Promise` need to be returned.
+The `init` function takes no arguments and an instance of `Promise` could to be returned if have async operation in initialization.
 You need to resolve the returned `Promise` after the work has been done or reject it if there's an error.
 Let's see an example:

 ```javascript
 var bodyParser = require('body-parser');